 One major benefit of standardized hive parts is the ability to replace different hive parts easily.

 If the bees get a little enthusiastic with their propolis and you accidentally break a frame while trying to pry it loose, finding a frame to replace it becomes easy.

 This DIY Beehive guide is intended for just that.

 The dimensions provided are based on the standard measurements for the various components of the hive.
 This ensures that you can make spare frames, supers, bottom boards, and telescoping covers that will be compatible with your hives.

 The measurements used in this guide are based on the Canadian standards.

 Top Bar Beehive from Hobby Farms

-If you are no stranger to a 9-5 work day, then this build will take you just one day.
+If you are no stranger to a 9-5 workday, then this DIY beehive will take you just one day.

 You can repurpose old lumbar for this build which makes it a very affordable option for you.
 The top bars can vary in width depending on your preference or time of year.